jannunen/vimrc/readme.md

 This is my vim config

-Thanks to Stackoverflow (http://stackoverflow.com/questions/18197705/adding-your-vim-vimrc-to-github-aka-dot-files) for this simple and nice approach.
+Thanks to romainl @Stackoverflow (http://stackoverflow.com/a/18203545/5658484) for this simple and nice approach.

 # Installation
 In order to start using vim on a new computer, just do the following: